 Turning our attention to our friends across the pond, The Daily is a news podcast and radio show by the New York Times.
 Hosted by political journalist Michael Barbaro, its episodes are based on the Times‘ reporting of the day, and each episode lasts 20 to 30 minutes, with new episodes airing every weekday.

 The Daily is based on interviews with Times journalists, in which they summarise and comment on their story, and is complemented by recordings related to the topic, or original reporting, such as interviews with persons involved in the story.
-A summary of headlines concludes the podcast.
-As of June 2018, the podcast receives 1.1 million downloads every weekday.
+A summary of headlines concludes the podcast making it a vital primer on the view from one of the world’s most powerful countries.

 The Intelligence (From The Economist)